entente 31 header & home page link

 2019 $4000.00

 Support for J.O.E.
 (Jobs, Opportunities, Enterprise) which is helping over 30 adults with developmental disabilities gain work experiences and training.
-This will help expand their coffee kiosks to include another one at a medical centre in Guelph in Guelph.
+This will help expand their coffee kiosks to include another one at a medical centre in Guelph.

 2017 $2751.00.00